 For dinner, head to Gron at Albertinkatu 36.
 Seasonal, often foraged ingredients are used in this exceptional bistro's plant, fish or meat starters and mains, and wild, plant or dairy desserts.
 Stunning plates might include pike perch with charred leek parsley emulsion, nasturtium flowers, hazelnuts and burbot roe, followed by beef with sorrel and burnt butter bearnaise, and rose oil seasoned strawberries with strawberry granita, caramelized strawberry milk and rose petals.
 Note: the restaurant is closed on Sunday and Monday, and reservations are essential.
 Another super popular spot is Demo, located at Uudenmaankatu 9.
 Book ahead to get a table at this chic Michelin starred spot, where young chefs wow with modern Finnish cuisine.
 Artfully presented, daily changing combinations are innovative (blackcurrant and licorice leaf marinated Aland lamb, spruce smoked pumpkin with chanterelles, king crab with nettle pesto and vendace roe) and the slick contemporary decor appropriate.
 Note: the restaurant is closed on Sunday and Monday.
 Found at Ratakatu 9 is Restaurant Eevert.
 This fabulous eatery sits perfectly within Helsinki's Design District.
 The decor is attractive with pieces by famous Finnish designers such as Alvar Aalto and other luminaries, while the meals are artful interpretations of Finnish specialties, especially from Lapland (Finland’s northernmost region), such as reindeer and Arctic char.
 The service is warm and impeccable - the restaurant is closed on Sunday and Monday.
 Located high above Esplanadin Puisto at Etelaesplanadi 14 is the celebrated Savoy.
 Designed by Alvar and Aino Aalto in 1937, this is one of Helsinki's grandest dining rooms, with birch walls and ceilings and some of the city’s finest views.
 The food is a modern Nordic tour de force, with the forage ethos strewing flowers and berries across plates that display the finest Finnish game, fish and meat.
 Do try the house favorite, Vorschmack (meat stew flavored with anchovies and onions) with truffle potato puree, beetroot, pickles and sour cream.
 Note: reservations are recommended and the restaurant is closed on Sunday.

 My most memorable dining experience was at Olo, which can be found next to Kauppatori at Pohjoisesplanadi 5.
 At the forefront of new Suomi cuisine, this Michelin starred restaurant occupies a handsome, 19th century harborside mansion.
 Its sensational seasonal degustation menus incorporate both the forage ethos and molecular gastronomy, and may feature culinary jewels such as Icelandic salmon with wasabi and apple, or Finnish quail with forest mushrooms.
 Note: Olo is closed on Sunday and Monday, and requires reservations well in advance.
 Located near the Helsinki Design Museum at Korkeavuorenkatu 27, Juuri is on the forefront of Helsinki’s growing organic, locavore movement.
 The specialty of the house is sapas - small tapas like dishes with a Finnish twist, such as herring with golden beet and apple and Finncattle beef with black salsify and mustard.
 Baskeri & Basso Bistro opened in 2015 and quickly became a hit with locals.
 Found at Tehtaankatu 27 and open only Tuesday to Friday, this neighborhood favorite serves simple bistro food, like codfish with broccolini and sturgeon with spinach and watercress salad, topped with pine nut sauce - all paired with organic and natural wines.
 The lively atmosphere in this dimly lit restaurant, with its tiny bar and walk in wine closet, is prized as much as the menu.
 Complete your Helsinki culinary journey with a uniquely Finnish experience.
 Finns are obsessed with sauna, and visitors would be remiss to not take advantage of this beloved local tradition.
 Enjoy a relaxing visit to the public sauna Loyly (Hernesaarenranta 4), where you can wander down and take a dip in the frigid Baltic Sea if things get too hot.
-After a good, long sweat, Finns fuel up with a warm, creamy bowl of Jasper’s salmon soup.
-Made with cold smoked salmon, this is Finnish comfort food at its best.
+After a good sweat, Finns fuel up with a creamy bowl of Jasper’s salmon soup.
+Made with sustainably farmed rainbow trout, this is Finnish comfort food at its best.
 Note: who’s Jasper?
 In addition to being one of the guys behind Loyly, he’s also a Finnish actor who plays the sword swinging Halfdan the Black on the History Channel show Vikings.

 Finish off your evening in Helsinki with a drink or two.
 Holiday Bar is located at Kanavaranta 7.
 Even on the grayest Helsinki day, this colorful waterfront bar transports you to more tropical climates with vibrant rainforest wallpaper and plants, tropical themed cocktails such as frozen margaritas and mojitos (plus two dozen different gins) and a seafood menu that includes soft shell crab.
 A small market is often set up out front in summer, along with ping pong tables.
 Note: the bar opens at 5p and is closed on Sunday, Monday and Tuesday.
 Next, there is Roskapankki at Helsinginkatu 20.
 A Kallio classic, this dive bar has some of Helsinki's cheapest beer, a soundtrack of metal and rock, and great ragged character.
 The action spills onto the pavement terrace in warm weather.
 Note: this joint is open every day from 9a-2a, a classic dive bar indeed.
 For a top notch cocktail bar, make your way to Goldfish at Korkeavuorenkatu 21.
 This cool spot fancies itself after London's luxury hotel library bars.
 The scene is chill and the drinks are dynamite - I enjoyed the Penicillin (monkey shoulder whisky, honey, ginger and lemon).
 Note: the bar opens at 4p and is closed on Sunday and Monday.
 For commanding city views, hit Ateljee Bar at Yrjonkatu 26.
 An unrivaled panorama of Helsinki unfolds from this tiny 230 foot high perch on the 14th floor of the Sokos Hotel Torni.
 Take the elevator to the 12th floor, from where a narrow spiral staircase leads to the top.
 Note: the bar has a capacity of just 40 people.
 For a taste of Mexico in Finland, seek out Chihuahua Julep, hidden at Erottajankatu 9.
 This place made headlines in 2018 for making patrons surrender their mobile phones upon entry, first to preserve their ambient lighting, then because it made life better.
 Agave is the root of almost all cocktails here - quality tequila, mescal, pisco and rum.
 You will not find gin, vodka or scotch - nada.
 Note: the bar is open every day at 5p and is a tad hard to find - look for the tiny sign and ring the doorbell to enter.
 End the night at Liberty or Death, located at Erottajankatu 5.
 This small vintage furnished speakeasy is my favorite watering hole in town, where the monthly changing cocktail menu includes twisted classics and new trends from around the world.
 The bartenders are smartly dressed in 1920s era uniforms and are true experts at mixing up delicious drinks.
 Made from rare spirits and seasonal fruit and herbs, each of its signature and classic cocktails, such as Hemingway's Mustache (tullamore dew, dry sherry, lavender and galliano), comes with its own offbeat story.
 Note: the bar is open every day at 4p.